Skip to main content

 JSON Editor

-For advanced scenarios of bulk updates, copy/paste between environments, or tweaking settings not exposed in the form UI—you can switch to the JSON Editor in any interceptor configuration page.
+Use the JSON Editor toggle to switch between the form-based UI and raw JSON view of the interceptor’s configuration.
+It is useful for advanced scenarios of bulk updates, copy/paste between environments, or tweaking settings not exposed in the form UI—you can switch to the JSON Editor on any interceptor configuration page.

 Switching to the JSON Editor